tklowe/RickAndMorty/README.md

 Rick And Morty is an android app that **An app that displays a scrollable list of characters from the Rick And Morty API**

-If I had to describe this project in three (3) emojis, they would be:
+If I had to describe this project in three (3) emojis, they would be:😁,👽,😄

 ## Application Features